Surface Tension of Cosmic Voids as a Possible Source for Dark Energy: Dimensional Calculation of Surface Tension

-Because the surface tension is an intensive quantity, it is expected that the approximate value of surface energy for the cosmic objects (clusters and super clusters) is the same value, i.e. ($\sim {\cal{O}} (10^{15}) \frac{J}{m^2}$), but the energy density is not the same for these objects(see TABLE 1.).
+Because the surface tension is an intensive quantity ~\citep{Butt:2003pci,Zemansky:2011hat}, it is expected that the approximate values of surface energy for the superclusters at large scale are the same order ($\sim {\cal{O}} (10^{15}){\rm J.m^{-2}} $), but the energy density is not the same for these objects.